Sodium in Food Isn’t the Devil You Think It Is

 - Hypertension Stage 2: 140+ / 90+

-*If you check your blood pressure and it is within the hypertension ranges set above, it is advised that you go see your doctor as soon as possible.
+*If you check your blood pressure and it falls into the hypertensive ranges, it is critical to consult your doctor.

 How Much Sodium is Recommended in Our Diet?